BestTimesToVisit.com Logo

 Pearl District Delights: Culinary Exploration

 Witness the breathtaking natural phenomenon of millions of bats emerging from Bracken Cave at dusk.
-This is a truly unforgettable experience, but plan ahead as tours often sell out.
-Wear comfortable shoes and bring insect repellent.
+This is a truly unforgettable experience, but arrive early to secure a spot and bring insect repellent.
+Book a guided tour in advance.

 See all 8 things to do →